 For help with reimbursement, contact Daiichi Sankyo Access Central at 1-866-4-DSI-NOW (1-866-437-4669), Monday–Friday,II 9:00 AM–8:00 PM ET.
 Click here to learn more.

-Injectafer is indicated for the treatment of iron deficiency anemia (IDA) in adult patients who have intolerance to oral iron or have had unsatisfactory response to oral iron, or who have non-dialysis dependent chronic kidney disease.1
+Injectafer is indicated for the treatment of iron deficiency anemia (IDA) in adults and pediatric patients 1 year of age and older who have intolerance to oral iron or have had unsatisfactory response to oral iron, or who have non-dialysis dependent chronic kidney disease.1

 Dilute up to 750 mg of Injectafer in up to 250 mL (but not more) of sterile 0.9% sodium chloride injection, USP, such that the concentration of the infusion is not less than 2 mg of iron per mL.
 Administer over at least 15 minutes.1